Ujelang Atoll: History

 Ujelang's first European visitor was Álvaro de Saavedra on 21 September 1529 shortly before his death, in his second attempt to return from Tidore to New Spain.
 Sighting of Ujelang was again recorded by the Spanish expeditions of Ruy López de Villalobos on 6 January 1543; of Miguel López de Legazpi on 15 January 1565; and by the mutineers of the San Jeronimo led by the pilot Lope Martín in 1566.

-In 1811, the British merchant vessel Providence rediscovered the Atoll, and named Ujelang Island Providence Island.
-Providence had transported convicts from Britain to New South Wales and was on her way to China to pick up a cargo to take back to Britain.
+In 1811, the British merchant vessel Providence rediscovered the atoll, and named Ujelang Island Providence Island.
+Providence had transported convicts from Britain to New South Wales and was on its way to China to pick up a cargo to take back to Britain.

 The German Empire claimed Ujelang Atoll along with the rest of the Marshall Islands in 1885.
 It was the private property of German trading companies from 1880, who maintained copra plantations on the largest island, also called Ujelang.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 In 1935 there were only some 40 inhabitants.

 During World War II, the island was occupied by the United States Army's Company I, 111th Infantry Regiment, which landed on 22 April 1944 and which used the island as a staging area before redeployment to Peleliu on 1 February 1945.
 The base was part of the vast Naval Base Marshall Islands.